ash-heap/proplyds/proposal.md

 then this is covered in the paper above.
 If instead we use L-Systems then billboarding will probably be the method used for LOD.

-Another stretch goal of this section is to implement wind.
-This means tree sway and/or rustling leaves using basic physics and/or shaders.

 An extreme stretch goal corresponding to foliage is grass.
+This will be density based and should be affected by wind and or player movement.